Cello Biomechanics w/ 4 individual coachings

 • Cellists caring about injury prevention.

-4 chapters & 4 individual coachings
+4 chapters with 4 individual coachings

-Individual Sessions
+4 long Individual Sessions (4x90min)

 Balance